 Validating my product idea and making sure that people actually wanted to pay me.

-To confirm, I asked for people to PayPal me upfront to reserve a spot — and when they did, I had never felt so empowered, but that’s a story for another article … *takes note*
+To confirm, I asked for people to PayPal me upfront to reserve a spot — and when they did, it felt so empowering, but that’s a story for another article … *takes note*

 The lesson here is that a successful product launch isn’t necessarily wrapped up in revenue numbers or the number of people who bought your product.
 I myself didn’t have a revenue goal in the beginning.
-I was just happy that people paid me for my product idea, which in turn validated my professional skills — and that was uplifting.
+I just wanted to make sure people would pay me for my product idea before I pour more of my time and resources into it.

 There’s always something to aim for other than smashing a revenue goal.
 These other metrics are considered a success if you’ve…